-- Learn the Holistic Yoga class model that brings together mantra, pranayama, warm-ups, asana and meditation.
+- Teach the Holistic Yoga class model that brings together mantra, pranayama, warm-ups, asana, savasana, and meditation.

-- Prepare thematic class lesson plans, and design progressive yoga series for a broad spectrum of students.
+- Prepare thematic class lesson plans, and design a progressive series that supports your development as a teacher.

 - Teach with an in-depth understanding of anatomy, alignment, contraindications and modifications for practice.

-- Discuss common injuries and learn how to maintain a safe classroom for students of all abilities.
+- Discuss common injuries and how to maintain a safe classroom for students of all abilities.

-- Discover self-confidence with the ability teach, motivate and inspire students.
+- Cultivate self-confidence with the ability teach, motivate and inspire students.

 - Learn to practice and teach beginner meditation and pranayama techniques.

-- Articulate a unique vision for teaching Yoga as a starting point for creating a small business.
+- Articulate a unique vision for teaching Yoga as a starting point for creating a small business or practice.